eduP2P/common/test_suite/README.md

 Furthermore, the system tests require a few command-line tools to be installed.
-The list of tools is found in [system_test_requirements.txt](system_test_requirements.txt), and can be installed by running the following command:
+The list of tools is found in [system_test_requirements.txt](system_test_requirements.txt), and can be installed by running the following below (which itself requires sudo and xargs):

         xargs -a system_test_requirements.txt sudo apt-get install

 ### Performance test-specific requirements